bijjaarunteja/rag-qa-bot-openai-pinecone/README.md

 - Google Colab or Python environment

 ## 📝 Author
-Built by [Your Name] as part of an AI/ML project submission.
+Built by Arun Teja as part of an AI/ML project submission.